yiwen26/WindChaser/data/README.md

 ### Abstruct

-The purpose of oue data pre-processing is to overview roughly with our data.
-We resampled our data and calculate distibution and correlation coefficient, meanwhile visualized each data from diverse aspects.
+The purpose of our data pre-processing is to overview roughly on our data.
+We resampled our data and calculate distibution and correlation coefficient, meanwhile visualized each kinds of data from diverse aspects.

 ### Dataset we use